Guns, Germs and Steel is probably the most satisfying book I have read in 2018.

 The First Agricultural Resolution circa 10,000 BC fundamentally changed the human’s life style and social structure.
 The surplus food supported craftsmen, politician, and professional military.
-The tribes living on scourage and forage were outnumbered and outgunned by the farmers, expelled or exterminated eventually.
+The tribes living on scourge and forage were outnumbered and outgunned by the farmers, expelled or exterminated eventually.

-The Agricultural Revolution also happend in America continent, but the settlers faced a much challenging situations.
-There existed no wild grains, and the alternatives, corn and potato, had lower energe density and less proteins compared to the wheat.
+The Agricultural Revolution also happened in America continent, but the settlers faced a much challenging situations.
+There existed no wild grains, and the alternatives, corn and potato, had lower energy density and less proteins compared to the wheat.
 There were also fewer megafauna suitable for domestication, notably llama and turkey; since the major candidates were exterminated during the early migration due to the lack of evolutional experience.